BabylonJS/OldDocumentationSite/content/How_To/Physics/Using_The_Physics_Engine.md

 This tutorial will show the basic usage of the physics system.

-## What physics engine are integrated?
+## What physics engine are integrated

 There are plugins for 3 physics engines:

 1. Cannon.js - a wonderful physics engine written entirely in JavaScript
-2. Oimo.js - a JS port of the lightweight Oimo physics engine
+1. Oimo.js - a JS port of the lightweight Oimo physics engine
-3. Energy.js - (Soon to go public) - a JS port of a C++ physics engine.
+1. Energy.js - (Not yet publicly available) - a JS port of a C++ physics engine

 Each engine has its own features and its own way of calculating the body dynamics.
 We at Babylon.js tried collecting the common usage of all engines and provide an easy-to-use interface to them.